 Jabra Evolve2 Buds review: Should you buy it?

-Let’s name the obvious: the Jabra Evolve2 Buds does not have much competition for earbuds that work with nearly every device.
-It’s also pretty effortless to use for most applications.
-Jabra also does a nice job of giving the earbuds a solid frequency response with pretty comprehensive—if scattered—app support.
+Let’s name the obvious: the Jabra Evolve2 Buds do not have much competition for earbuds that work with nearly every device.
+They’re also pretty effortless to use for most applications.
+Jabra also does a nice job of giving the earbuds a solid frequency response with pretty comprehensive — if scattered — app support.
 Your audio will sound clear.

-However, outside of these missteps the Evolve2 Buds impresses with low latency playback using the Link 380 connection, and a stable Bluetooth connection with an iPhone.
+However, outside of these missteps, the Evolve2 Buds impresse with low latency playback using the Link 380 connection and a stable Bluetooth connection with an iPhone.
 The amount of mic adjustments available in the Jabra Direct app like sidetone volume, and three kinds of hearing protection listening modes is laudable too.
 In this respect, phone calls and video calls are not an afterthought.

 Whether it's worth the price is difficult to wholeheartedly say yes, given that the ANC is not up to snuff.

-At the moment you’re still better off with two devices: one for your everyday needs and another for work.
-Get one set of noise cancelling earbuds, say the Jabra Elite 5 ($119.99 at Amazon), and something like the HyperX Cloud II Wireless headset ($113 at Amazon) for your PC and consoles.
+At the moment, you’re still better off with two devices: one for your everyday needs and another for work.
+Get one set of noise canceling earbuds, say the Jabra Elite 4 $79 at Amazon, and something like the HyperX Cloud II Wireless headset ($113 at Amazon) for your PC and consoles.
 It may not be as elegant, but for the cost of the Evolve2 Buds you can get two products that work a bit better.

 Frequently asked questions about the Jabra Evolve2 Buds